-If you are unsure how to close down your company, or what method to use, it is advisable you speak to a professional (this may be an insolvency practitioner or a solicitor specialising in the field).
+If you are unsure how to close down your company, or what method to use, it is advisable you speak to a professional.
 We can certainly assist with the process and legal advice if you are unsure, worried or don’t want the hassle.
 Advice is recommended where you are concerned about any personal liabilities or the company has assets.

 Closing a Company where there are outstanding debts

 If the limited company has outstanding debts liquidation is a way of closing the company.
 Liquidation involves a ‘liquidator’ being appointed to wind up the affairs of the company.
 It does not necessarily mean however, that all creditors of the company will be paid, even once the company ceases to exist.

 Timing can be very important if you are considering closing your company.
 Continuing to trade on when the company is insolvent creates significant potential risks.
 It is also worth checking whether you, as director or even shareholder have provided any personal guarantees or indemnities.
 Closing a company in this situation may trigger your liability to pay in such circumstances.

 It may be that you owe the company money via a directors loan or in some other format.
 Again, don’t assume that because the company is liquidated that you will not have to pay part or all of that money back.

 There are 3 types of liquidation that are used to close a limited company.

 Voluntary liquidation of company by shareholders

 This is where the company shareholders decide to put the company into liquidation themselves.
 Typically, where the company has enough assets to pay off all its outstanding debts.
 The shareholders appoint and pay a liquidator themselves.